lyie28/lyie28/README.md

 - 👋 Hi, I’m Laura
-- 🔒 I’m currently a software engineer for Mithril Security and lead DevRel for LaVague.
+- 🔒 I’m currently a software engineer for Mithril Security & the LaVague project.
 - :computer: Alumni of 42 Paris's software engineering programme
 - 👀 I’m interested in AI & security
 - 📫 You can contact me on LinkedIn (Laura Yie)!